 Rivana Cerullo is a master’s student at the Anthropology and Sociology department and joined the ImageApp project as a Research Assistant in March 2022.
 Her undergraduate degree was competed in Anthropology, International Relations and Criminal Law at the University of Zürich and McGill.
 In her undergraduate thesis she focused on the tension between the affect and political mobilization of human remains in Rwandan National Genocide Memorials.
 In between her undergraduate degree and coming to the Institute for her master’s she worked on a range of research projects such as a SNSF Project on Narratives and Ontologies of Faith Based Aid Workers, a WASH project in Kenya and diverse applied research projects at the research department of the Careum Health College concerning issues of Caring Communities, Virtual Nursing and Care Migration.

 Rivana is interested in mobilizing visual ethnographic methods for collaborative research and the visual as a mode of dissemination with potential to bridge the divide between academia and the public.
 Her first short film was shown in the student category of the 2rivers film festival in June 2020.
 More recently her diverse areas of research interest have focused on intimacies (sexuality, love, family making, reproduction) as sights to analyze intersections of and negotiations within power relations.
 She is currently writing her thesis on narratives and visualities of decolonial becomings around reproduction in Palestine /Israel.

-Suchismita has joined the SNSF-funded research project, Images, (In)visibilities and Work on Appearance, 2020-24 led by Prof. Patricia Spyer as a research assistant.
+In 2021, Suchismita joined the SNSF-funded research project, Images, (In)visibilities and Work on Appearance, 2020-24 led by Prof. Patricia Spyer as a research assistant.